siyingxie/VCR_infant/readme.md

     ```sh
     example_rsatomodels.m
     ```
-_*Gabor filter model and the VGG-19 deep neural network trained on object categorization._
+_*Gabor filter model and VGG-19 deep neural network trained on object categorization_

 ## Dependency
-The demo codes have the following dependencies.
-You must download (or clone) these repositories and ensure that they are on your path.
+The demo codes have the dependencies described below.
+You must download (or clone) these repositories and ensure that they are on your Matlab path.

 | Resource/Software | Source/Identifier |
 | ------ | ------ |